gersonmoraes/dryunit/README.md

 It is still available as the optional package `ppx_dryunit`.
 Currently the extension provides roughly the same functionality as the command line, plus the possibility to detect tests only in the current file, which is its recommended setup.

-The simplest way to use it is to add this line to the end of your file `main.ml`:
+The simplest way to use it is adding this line at the end of your file `main.ml`:

 ```
 let () = [%dryunit]
 ```

-That generates a default configuration.
-But since it could change in the future, it is better to define some definitions explicit.
-Arguments are given using a record.
+That will generate a default configuration that only sees the current file.
+You can override default behavior passing arguments through a record, as shown below.
 All fields are optionals and might be in any order.

 ```ocaml
 let () =